romi1502/score-informed-source-separation/README.md

 ## Information

-Code of the algorithm described in the paper:
+Matlab code of the algorithm described in the paper:
 R. Hennequin, B. David, R. Badeau.
 "Score informed audio source separation using a parametric model of non-negative spectrogram", IEEE Int.
 Conf.
 Acoust., Speech, Signal Process.
 (ICASSP), May 2011, Prague, Czech Republic

 The paper is available on this page: